Our Most Popular Models

 The Larger Datejust II

-Rolex expanded the Datejust line in 2009 with a 41-mm version dubbed the Datejust II.
+Rolex expanded the Datejust line back in 2009 with a 41-mm version dubbed the Datejust II.
 Other than its larger case, the Datejust II shares all the details that made the 36-mm original so successful.
 In fact, Rolex developed a new caliber specifically for this watch to make sure the proportions were just right.
 The caliber 3136 has a larger base plate, a 48-hour power reserve, and chronometer certification from the Official Swiss Chronometer Testing Institute (COSC).
 The Datejust II is only available on an Oyster bracelet.
 Before retiring this model in 2016, Rolex offered it with various dial options and as a stainless steel or two-tone watch.

 Datejust 41: A New Caliber